 Playful Watches for Girls - 10 Whimsical Watches!

 Watches are an important part of both style and performance.
-For women, it becomes a toss up on either form or function.
+For women, it becomes a toss-up on either form or function.
 If you choose a fun, playful watch, they can sometimes appear juvenile with professional looks.
 We all love a cute, vintage Mickey Mouse watch with the iconic gloved hands spinning around the face.
 But it doesn’t quite say “Take me seriously” when it is glimpsed from underneath your power suit in a board meeting.
-If you choose a serious, no-nonsense timekeeper, you lose the personality and whimsy of the more “fun” watches.
+If you choose a serious, no-nonsense timekeeper, you lose the personality and whimsy of the more cute watches for girls.

 Men seem to have an easier time of it, finding the balance between work and play when choosing their watch.
 We have scoured the selections and located ten whimsical watches that have personality without sacrificing a level of appropriateness for a grown woman.